nathanreyes/v-calendar/docs/guide/attributes.md

         dot: { ... },
         bar: { ... },
         popover: { ... },
-        contentClass: '',
-        contentStyle: { ... },
+        content: { ... },
-        // Supply your custom data object for later access, if needed
+        // Your custom data object for later access, if needed
         customData: { ... },
         // We also need some dates to know where to display the attribute
-        // We use a single date here, but it could also be a date range
+        // We use a single date here, but it could also be an array of dates,
-        //  or a complex date pattern.
+        //  a date range or a complex date pattern.
-        // Arrays are also allowed
         dates: new Date(),
         // You can optionally provide dates to exclude
-        // All other dates are used by the attributes
         excludeDates: null,
         // Think of `order` like `z-index`
         order: 0